R-Bower/tsx-monorepo/README.md

 ## Docs

 The NextJS application at `packages/docs` is responsible for rendering MDX components.
 Shared components that contain a corresponding mdx file are aggregated by this package.
-For more information, check out `packages/docs`.
+For more information, check out the [docs readme](./packages/docs/README.md).

-### NextJS Development
+### Running locally

 - run `yarn install` from the root.
-- run `yarn next-dev` from the root of this repository.
-Executes `yarn run dev --parallel --stream` which does the following:
+- run `yarn docs` from the root of this repository.
+Executes `yarn run docs --parallel --stream` which does the following:
-  - starts `@rb/nextjs-template` in dev mode using `next dev`
+  - starts `@rb/monorepo-docs` in dev mode using `next dev`
   - runs `@rb/react-style-system` and `@rb/react-components` in watch mode (using `tsc`) which triggers a recompile on change (hot reloading).
+  - There's additional configuration details in the `packages/docs` package that forces the site to hot-reload when MDX files are changed.

 ## Conventions